EAddario/erised/README.md

   -level string
     	one of debug/info/warn/error/off (default "info") -path string
-    	path to search recursively for X-Erised-Response-File (default ".")
+    	path to search recursively for X-Erised-Response-File (path is restricted to the directory or subdirectories where the program is invoked)
   -port int
     	port to listen (default 8080)
   -read int